 Employers often grapple with the question: "If I can't see my employees working, are they?"
-The answer is yes.

 Employees already bring work home after hours, finish presentations over the weekend, or catch up on email while waiting in line.
 Most of your employees are already working remotely in some fashion.